 Trigonometry.
 Introduction to SOHCAHTOA.
 This lesson assumes that you are familiar with the ideas of similar triangles, covered in the geometry module.
 If the idea of similar triangles is absolutely unfamiliar to you it might be helpful to watch that video in the geometry module before watching the trigonometry videos.
-Show Transcript
+Read full transcript

 Recall that if we know that just two angles in one triangle are equal to two angles in the other triangle, then the two triangle must be similar.
 And that means that they have the same basic shape, one is just a scaled up or a scaled down version of the other.
 All three angles are the same.
 And it's the same basic shape.